 - We have classes to equip parents and strengthen families.

-Go on, go deeper to maturity in God – this is our calling.
-And this is a problem facing the church in America.
+Going deeper in spiritual maturity– this is our calling.
 Many churches are so eager to attract people and grow, that they aren’t calling people deeper in God.

 What this means for us practically: